WILDERNESS ADVANCED LIFE SUPPORT (WALS)

 Again, All of our clients receive a LIFETIME 15% DISCOUNT on all outdoor gear and clothing purchases through Alpenglow Adventure Sports in Bar Harbor and Orono, or at our website AlpenglowGear.com.
 No double discounts allowed, if for some reason an order with double discount is submitted we will contact you.
 Upon registration you will be provided a discount code.

 It matters who teaches your course!
-Don’t let your instructor be the limiting factor for your learning.
-Jon Tierney will the primary instructor for this course.
+Don’t let your instructors be the limiting factor for your learning.

 • Since 1994 •